-- When the parking brake is applied and the transmission is placed in gear, the "Brake Warning Light" will flash.
+- When the parking brake is applied and the automatic transmission is placed in gear, the "Brake Warning Light" will flash.
 If vehicle speed is detected, a chime will sound to alert the driver.
 Fully release the parking brake before attempting to move the vehicle. - This light only shows that the parking brake is applied.
 It does not show the degree of brake application.

 When parking on a hill, it is important to turn the front wheels toward the curb on a downhill grade and away from the curb on an uphill grade.
-Apply the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.
+For vehicles equipped with an automatic transmission, apply the parking brake before placing the shift lever in PARK, otherwise the load on the transmission locking mechanism may make it difficult to move the shift lever out of PARK.

 The parking brake should always be applied whenever the driver is not in the vehicle.

-- Never use the PARK position as a substitute for the parking brake.
-Always apply the parking brake fully when parked to guard against vehicle movement and possible injury or damage. - Never leave children alone in a vehicle, or with access to an unlocked vehicle.
-Leaving unattended children in a vehicle is dangerous for a number of reasons.
-A child or others could be seriously or fatally injured. - Do not leave the Key Fob in or near the vehicle, or in a location accessible to children, and do not leave a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/RUN mode.
+- Never leave children alone in a vehicle, or with access to an unlocked vehicle.
+Allowing children to be in a vehicle unattended is dangerous for a number of reasons.
+A child or others could be seriously or fatally injured.
+Children should be warned not to touch the parking brake, brake pedal or the shift lever. - Do not leave the Key Fob in or near the vehicle, or in a location accessible to children, and do not leave the ignition of a vehicle equipped with Keyless Enter-N-Go[TM] in the ACC or ON/RUN mode.
 A child could operate power windows, other controls, or move the vehicle.